31st May – 24 June 2019

 – Symposium “Su Bixinau” during Sant’Arte Festival

-– 3 weeks in Nurri, accommodation in shared rooms in private houses.
+– 3 weeks in Nurri, accommodation in private houses (shared or private rooms).

 – Exhibition in the Monastery of Santa Rosa in Nurri